influxdata/telegraf/plugins/outputs/redistimeseries/README.md

 * `addr`: The address of the RedisTimeSeries server

 ### Optional parameters:
-* `password`: The password to connect MQTT server.
+* `password`: The password to connect RedisTimeSeries server.